auth0/docs/articles/integrations/aws-api-gateway/delegation/part-4.md

 Once you've entered the appropriate information, click **Try** to ensure that everything is set up correctly.

 ::: note
-When you configure LWA using the Amazon console, be sure to enter into *Allowed Return URLs* the callback URL to your Auth0 Client, which should look something like `https://johndoe.auth0.com/login/callback`.
+When you configure LWA using the Amazon console, be sure to enter into *Allowed Return URLs* the callback URL to your Auth0 Application, which should look something like `https://johndoe.auth0.com/login/callback`.
 The Auth0 help page will show you specifically what to enter.
 :::

-In the Auth0 Dashboard, go back to **Clients**, select your Client, and then open up the **Connections** page.
+In the Auth0 Dashboard, go back to **Applications**, select your Application, and then open up the **Connections** page.
 Ensure that *amazon* is enabled under Social Connections.

 ![AWS Connections](/media/articles/integrations/aws-api-gateway/part-4/aws-connections.png)